 Scott received his J.D. from Columbia Law School, where he was a James Kent Scholar and a member of the Columbia Law Review.
 He received his A.B., cum laude in history, from Harvard College, where he won the Wendell Phillips Prize for the most promising orator in his class.
-Following graduation from law school, Scott served as a law clerk to Judge Pierre N. Leval of the U.S. Court of Appeals for the Second Circuit.
-Before joining Shook as one of the founding partners of the firm’s New York office, Scott spent 17 years as an associate and partner in the top-ranked Supreme Court and Appellate Practice of another global firm.
+Following law school, Scott served as a law clerk to Judge Pierre N. Leval of the U.S. Court of Appeals for the Second Circuit.
+Before joining Shook as one of the founding partners of the New York office, Scott spent 17 years as an associate and partner in the top-ranked Supreme Court and Appellate Practice of another global firm.

 Representative Matters